DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Intermediate Algorithm Scripting in [FreeCodeCamp](https://freecodecamp.org)
 - The challenges are difficult this time.
 I scratched my head several times.

+### Day 64: April 17, 2019

+- Doing Introduction to the Intermediate Algorithm Scripting in [FreeCodeCamp](https://freecodecamp.org)
+- Difficult challenges, but for a reason I had fun with them.
+It feels weird.